 A combination of formal and informal play will be provided, along with informal recreation.
 This includes three different types of play provision and a multi-use games area, alongside bike and scooter tracks and allotments.
 The development will also provide a primary/lower school within the centre of the development as well as a care facility.

-The ecological sensitives of the site have influenced the design of the proposals, with existing hedgerows, woodland and mature trees along the eastern and southern boundaries retained and enhanced.
-The proposals will also incorporate mitigation to avoid or reduce potential adverse ecological effects, embedded into the landscape strategy and incorporated at construction stage and within the long-term management measures.
+The ecological sensitivities of the site have influenced the design, with existing hedgerows, woodland and mature trees along the eastern and southern boundaries retained and enhanced.
+The design will also incorporate mitigation to avoid or reduce potential adverse ecological effects, embedded into the landscape strategy and incorporated at construction stage and within the long-term management measures.

 Trial trench evaluation carried out in 2019 identified numerous archaeological features of Iron Age and Roman date in the north-western part of the site.
 Central Bedfordshire Council’s Archaeology Team consider that any effects on the buried archaeology can be mitigated through methods such as recordings ahead of construction.
 Further discussion will be held with Central Bedfordshire’s archaeologists to agree appropriate mitigation.